Ajn0r/matilda-illustration/README.md

 - 'Noto Serif'
 For all other text

+## Media

+- Unsplash for all background images
+- All other images are from the artist herself, Matilda Andersson

 ## Feautures I would like to implement in the future

 It is hard knowing when to stop, the finished website today is where I had to draw a line in order to reach my submission date.
 There is however a few things I would like to implement in the future, some I will need more knowledge before I can implement, for others I just need more time.